prometheus/client_java/README.md

 new DropwizardExports(metricRegistry).register();
 ```

-By default Dropwizard metrics are translated to Prometheus sample sanitizing their names, i.e. replacing unsupported chars with `_`, for example:
+By default, Dropwizard metrics are translated to Prometheus sample sanitizing their names, i.e. replacing unsupported chars with `_`, for example:
 ```
 Dropwizard metric name:
 org.company.controller.save.status.400